 A Variety of Media

-Encouraging creative decision making is very important to me.
-I don't have students copy finished teacher samples, something that differentiates me from many art teachers.
+Encouraging creative decision making is very important in the development of the whole child.
+We don't have students copy finished teacher samples here, something that differentiates us from many other studios.
 When students copy a teacher-made sample, every step of the process has been predetermined, and discovery is limited.

-Instead, I introduce lessons with carefully planned, visually rich Power Point presentations featuring both famous artists and the art of children.
-We have lively discussions about what we see.
-I teach brainstorming and thoughtful reflection.
-I demonstrate art techniques, give advice about using materials, and encourage student practice and experimentation.
-I do not dictate how the finished art should look, and I do not alter my students' work in any way.
-In the end students have created unique works of art to be proud of.
+Instead, at Hello Studio we introduce lessons with carefully planned, visually rich Power Point presentations featuring both famous artists and the art of children.
+We conduct lively discussions about what we see, encouraging brainstorming and thoughtful reflection.
+Children are taught to develop their own unique voices.
+When we break out the art supplies, I demonstrate techniques, give advice about using materials, and encourage students to practice and experiment before starting a final piece.
+I do not dictate how the finished art should look, and I do not alter students' work in any way.
+In the end students have created unique, original works of art to be proud of.

-Whether I'm teaching at my home studio or conducting a library program, my classroom is a place where students can enjoy a relaxed, supportive atmosphere and where they and their art are valued and respected.
-It's my great honor and pleasure to guide my students in their artistic development, and to accompany them on their creative journeys.
+Along the way we have great fun and friendships are made.
+It's my honor and pleasure to guide students in their artistic development, and to accompany them on their creative journeys.